systematic-magic/AgingPubMed/workflow.rst

 VIP papers and papers with minor corrections will be expedited to publication by Olga and Elena after we send them the corrections email (Steps 1–3); we do not approve these papers.

-	- Address to production editor and copy vendor
+	- Address to production editor and copy vendor.
-	- Add "VIP" to email title for VIP papers
+	- Add "VIP" to email title for VIP papers.
-	- Add "Minor corrections" to email title and replace vendor's email with appropriate production editor's email on Aging Production Sheet for papers that have 5 or less corrections anywhere in paper except Supplementary Materials
+	- Add "Minor corrections" to email title and replace vendor's email with appropriate production editor's email on the Aging Production Sheet for papers that have 5 or less corrections anywhere in paper except Supplementary Materials.

 |